-My immediate family along with my parents had been inside the World Trade Center only a few weeks before.
+My family, including my parents had been inside the World Trade Center only a few weeks before.
 My son Kelly must have had an intuitive sense about The Twin Towers.
 As soon as we arrived in New York City, he would frequently ask, “How far are the Twin Towers from here?”
-This was the first stop before a European vacation and we only had two full days to show my parents around, but because of Kelly, we taxied down to the financial district.
+This was the first stop before a European vacation and we only had two full days to show my parents around.
+Because of Kelly, we taxied down to the financial district.

-My husband and I had owned a toy and school supply business and had traveled to New York City for Toy Fair many times.
-I had never been all that interested in the Wall Street area and had only traveled down there once.
+My husband and I owned a toy and school supply business and had traveled to New York City for Toy Fair many times.
+I had never been interested in the Wall Street area and had only traveled down there once.

 After taking many pictures of The Statue of Liberty, the six of us traipsed the couple blocks to the Towers.
-We had wanted to take a tour of The Top of the World and hoped to get a bite to eat in their top floor restaurant.
-We had heard about the breathtaking views of the city and ocean.
-As we entered the cool cream granite tiled building, we were taken by the high ceilings and natural light.
-We gazed in disappointment at the line for the tour that wove up the massive stairway and around the second floor, imagining it went on for floors above us.
+We hoped to take a tour of The Top of the World and get a bite to eat in their top floor restaurant.
+We had heard about the breathtaking views.
+As we entered the cool cream granite tiled building, we were impressed by the high ceilings and natural light.
+We gazed in disappointment at the line for the tour that wove up the massive stairway and around the second floor and imagined it would take hours.
 With so little time to see everything in the City, we opted for a main floor explore.
-When we saw a sign for gifts and shops under the building we walked down the stairs to take a peek.
-A number of stalls were set up with independent vendors selling trinkets to tourists.
-My daughter Courtney and I had begun to collect silver and gold charms so we were enthralled by one of the displays of thousands of them.
-The salesman was young and had a thick head of black curly hair.
-He smiled broadly at us and asked many questions.
-After a wonderful and friendly exchange, we settled on an apple charm.

-Weeks later, alone in my kitchen, the memory of the people I met that day in the Twin Towers came back to me.
+Weeks later, alone in my kitchen, the memory of the people I met at the Twin Towers came back to me.
 No one heard my screams when the second tower tumbled to the ground.
-My heart wrenched for the unsuspecting workers who came to put in their hours making cheerful conversation with other tourists and for all who did business in the offices above.
+My heart wrenched for the unsuspecting workers who came to put in their hours making cheerful conversation with tourists and for all who did business in the offices above.
 All these years later, just writing this brings tears to my eyes.

 So many emotions rose from my heart that day.
 Sadness for the loss of all the wonderful people who died, but intense anger for the terrorists that changed so much for us in this country in one horrific day.

 I held my breath along with many other Americans, praying for no other heinous attacks.
-Every time I heard the theme music which plays for breaking news during television interruptions, my heart would race.
+Every time I heard the breaking news theme music, my heart would race.
 I had to turn off the TV every time it repeated the video of the collapse of the buildings.
 This was the only time in my life, when depression took hold of me.
-I knew why I was going through this rough period and allowed myself the time to grieve along with the nation.
+I knew why I was going through this rough period and allowed myself time to grieve along with the nation.
 I think part of the reason it hit me so hard was experiencing the death of so many, live on TV, alone with no one to talk to until later in the day.
 It took me months before I could go to a sports arena or shopping mall without fear.

-By the 4th of July, I sensed the strength of comradery as a nation which had put aside differences to come together like never before in my memory.
+By the 4th of July, I sensed the strength of camaraderie as a nation who had put aside differences to come together like never before.
 When the Star Spangled Banner blared at the end of the concert we attended, we heard the very first shouts of, “AND OUR FLAG WAS STILL THERE!”
-Those words came to life in a way I had never thought of before.
-We would endure.
 I smiled and shivers ran up my spine.
 I was never prouder of our country or of being an American.
 I stood with my husband, two children, and fellow Americans as tears ran down my cheeks.
+We would endure.